ipb-halle/k8sTicket/docs/Documentation.md

 - interactive data analysis software often leads to unpredictable load based on the user's calculations and actions
 	- scaling based on resources like memory or CPU usage is not effective in this situation
 	- the quality of service can be influenced by calculations of other users
 	- running sessions are downscaled instead of idle ones
-- you can not ensure how users are distributed across the several Pods in your cluster
+- you can not ensure how users are distributed across several Pods in your cluster
 	- the number of users can not be limited directly
 	- error messages can be hard to interpret by the user
 	- sometimes it is necessary to isolate the users
 	- exclusive use of resources can not be guaranteed

-k8sTicket tries to overcome those limitations by implementing an almost invisible ticket queue system for the users.
+k8sTicket tries to overcome those limitations by implementing an almost invisible ticket queue system.
 Each user will use one exclusive slot on a Pod.
 ## Technical Details
-k8sTicket has two main components: A reverse proxy based on Gorilla web toolkit and the Kubernetes custom controller based on the client-go library. k8sTicket can only handle stateful web applications with continuous server-client-communication like WebSocket- or XHR-applications.
+k8sTicket has two main components: A reverse proxy based on Gorilla Web Toolkit and the Kubernetes custom controller based on the client-go library. k8sTicket can only handle stateful web applications with continuous server-client-communication like WebSocket- or XHR-applications.
 It was tested successfully with R-Shiny applications.

 ![](k8sTicket.png)